2009 swine flu pandemic in South America: Argentina

-According to an Epidemic Alert order issued by the Ministry of Health, Airlines have been required to report passengers with influenza symptoms arriving from Mexico and United States.
-Passengers from these countries must fill out a form to be located should they experience any symptoms.
-In addition, the government has also stepped up safety checks, and thermal scanners are being used on airports to detect passengers with fever and other influenza symptoms.

-As of 28 April, the Government has suspended all flights originated from Mexico until 15 May as a precautionary measure.
+Following an Epidemic Alert order issued by the Ministry of Health, airlines were required to report passengers with influenza symptoms arriving from Mexico and United States.
+These passengers had to additionally fill out a form specifying their whereabouts, should they experience any symptoms.
+In addition, the government also stepped up safety checks, and thermal scanners were used on airports to detect passengers with fever and other influenza symptoms.
+In 28 April, the Government suspended all flights originating from Mexico until 15 May as a precautionary measure.

 On 7 May, Health Authorities confirmed the first case, a tourist that had recently returned from Mexico.
 55 other suspected cases continue to be studied under isolation.

-On 15 June, there were 89 new confirmed cases, increasing the number of cases to 733.
-First confirmed death.
+On 15 June, the first confirmed death was reported.
+There were also 89 new confirmed cases, increasing the number of cases to 733.

-A case of human-to-swine transmission was discovered in Buenos Aires province, on 25 June.
-The hog farm where it occurred has been interdicted.
+On 25 June, a case of human-to-swine transmission was discovered in Buenos Aires province, resulting in the interdiction of the hog farm where it occurred.

 On 2 July, the newly appointed Minister of Health Juan Luis Manzur estimated the number of affected people to be as many as 100,000, as well as 52 confirmed deaths.

-As of 14 July, the number of officially recognised cases has skyrocketed, with 137 deaths.
+As of 14 July, the number of officially recognised cases had gone up to 137 deaths.